github/docs/content/actions/learn-github-actions/sharing-workflows-with-your-organization.md

   enterprise-server: '>=2.22'
 ---

-{{ site.data.reusables.actions.enterprise-beta }}
+{% data reusables.actions.enterprise-beta %}
-{{ site.data.reusables.actions.enterprise-github-hosted-runners }}
+{% data reusables.actions.enterprise-github-hosted-runners %}

 ### Overview

-If you need to share workflows and other {{ site.data.variables.product.prodname_actions }} features with your team, then consider collaborating within a {{ site.data.variables.product.prodname_dotcom }} organization.
+If you need to share workflows and other {% data variables.product.prodname_actions %} features with your team, then consider collaborating within a {% data variables.product.prodname_dotcom %} organization.
 An organization allows you to centrally store and and manage secrets, artifacts, and self-hosted runners.
 You can also create workflow templates in the `.github` repository and share them with other users in your organization.

 ### Creating a workflow template